LibraryCarpentry/lc-shell/_extras/guide.md

     *   Workflows can be automated through the use of shell scripts
     *   Built-in commands allow for easy data manipulation (e.g. sort, grep, etc.)
     *   Every step can be captured in the shell script and allow reproducibility and easy troubleshooting

+## Specific issues to note

+The grep flags `-o` and `-E` flag is not supported by Git Bash for Windows.
+Note the sections of [Episode 2](http://data-lessons.github.io/library-shell/02-counting-mining/) that describe this (for example the callout 'Invalid option – o?').
+Be prepared to manage this difference between OS behaviour.

 ## Overall